-Some restaurants in Salem are open for indoor and outdoor dining (weather permitting).
+Salem’s restaurants are open for indoor and outdoor dining (weather permitting).
 We recommend checking with individual restaurants for specifics.
 Masks are required at all times in restaurants (including when dining outdoors) whenever you are not eating or drinking.

 Are bars open?

-No, bars in Massachusetts are not open at this time.
-Under the current reopening guidelines, alcoholic beverages may only be ordered while seated at a table after food is ordered.
+Currently alcoholic beverages may only be ordered while seated at a table after food is ordered.
 Bars may open only for additional restaurant seating.
 Visit mass.gov/reopening for additional updates.

 Are retail shops open?

-Most retailers are open for in-store shopping and browsing, and others are available for online shopping or curbside pickup.
+Most retailers are open for in-store shopping and browsing, and many offer online shopping or curbside pickup.
 Visit Salem.org/shop for a full list of stores.